Oluwatodimu/book-catalogue/DISCUSSION.md

 2. **Input Validation:** Ensures proper validation for all required fields (`Name`, `ISBN`, `Publish Date`, `Price`, `Book Type`), rejects invalid or missing inputs with appropriate error messages.
+I added two extra fields `author` and `number of pages` to make the solution look more realistic, but I made the 5 minimum book requirements required.

 3. **Pagination:** Implemented pagination to allow the client service to request paginated results when getting all books.